Post a Job

 Professional indemnity insurance provides cover for losses arising out of professional errors in design and/or specifications offered as part of the tradesperson’s service.
 This insurance is typically used by architects, designers, engineers, and design & build contractors and does not cover poor workmanship.

 We recommend you verify a tradesperson’s policy covers everything you need before agreeing to any work.

 There are a number of reasons you may not be receiving our emails.
 Email providers sometimes mark our emails as spam so take a look in your junk mail folder.
 If any of our messages are in there you should mark them as safe.
-To help stop this from happening in future you should add firstname.lastname@example.org and/or @mybuilder.com to your email address book.
+To help stop this from happening in future you should add email@example.com and/or @mybuilder.com to your list of safe senders or contacts.
 If you have done all of this and you are still having problems, get in touch and we will try to help you get the issue resolved.

 Yes you can.
 To unsubscribe from our marketing communications, log in and go to the Notifications section of your Account settings.
 It is important to note that deselecting the text option will prevent you from resetting your password by text message.

 In order to get the most out of MyBuilder we need to send you email notifications about your job.
 If you no longer wish to receive these notifications, you will need to end your job listing.

 If you no longer need MyBuilder to find a tradesperson, you can end your job listing by selecting the job from the My Posted Jobs section of your account and choosing the “End Job” option.

 You may also wish to update your Notification Settings to pick what type of communications your receive from us in future.